eugenemrg/rental-management-system/README.md

 - Flask - For the API

 # Languages and Tools
-- HTML and CSS
 - JavaScript
-- React / JSX
-- React Router
-- React Bootstrap
-- React Auth Kit
+- React (React Router, React Bootstrap, React Auth Kit)

-- JSON
 - Python
 - Flask
-- JWT Authentication

 # Contributing
 Contributions are welcome.
 Reach out to any of the authors or our community to get on board.